JEE Main Marks vs Percentile vs Rank 2026

 • After considering all the sections, the tie remains, then the preference for the older candidate will be given by the NTA.

-Often, applicants wonder,r "Is 120 a good score in JEE Mains?", "Is 160 a good score in JEE Main?" or "Is 150 a good score in JEE Mains?".
-However, a score of 250 and above is considered a good score in JEE Mains.
-To know what is a good score in JEE Main, candidates can click on the link provided below:
+Students appearing for the JEE entrance exam often wonder, "Is 120 a good score in JEE Mains?" or "Is 160 a good score in JEE Main?" or "Is 150 a good score in JEE Mains?"
+To solve their query, a score of 240 and above is considered a good score in JEE Mains.
+Students may refer to What is a Good Score & Rank in JEE Main 2026? for a detailed understanding.

 JEE Main Cutoff Trends For IITs, NITs, IIITs